varigence/docs/varigence/docs/bimlflex/support/check-installed-versions.md

 ---
+sidebar_position: 3
-title: Find the BimlFlex versions installed
+title: Checking the Installed Version
 description: Documentation on how to find installed versions of BimlFlex, BimlStudio, and BimlFlex Excel Add-In
 ---